Rishthegreat/Notes/School/Unit 4 - Communications and Cell Cycle.md

 	- When the ligands bind, the 2 RTKs undergo dimerization and join together and act together
 	- It causes neighboring RTKs to work together
 		- cross-linked dimer
 	- This activates the Tyrosines through phosphorylation
 		- This is why they come in pairs
 		- Cross-phosphorylation
+			- Kinases can phosphorylate and activate other kinases
 		- ATP gets converted into ADP and the phosphate group gets attached to the tyrosines
 	- Now other proteins can dock onto the phosphorylated tyrosines
 		- Activation of multiple different signaling pathways at the same time
 ##### Ion Channel Receptors
 ## Changes in Signal Transduction Pathways 4.4